Consultative Assembly of Saudi Arabia: Leadership

 Sheikh Mohammed bin Ibrahim bin Jubair, who was a respected Salafi jurist and former Minister of Justice, was appointed as the president of the first Council term and of successive ones.
 He remained the president until his death in 2002, and was replaced by Saleh bin Abdullah bin Homaid.

-The fifth term council (2009–2012), which started on 28 February 2009, included the topic of no women and is led by chairman Dr. Abdullah bin Mohammed al ash Sheikh, who is former minister of Justice.
+The fifth term council (2009–2012), which started on 28 February 2009, included the topic of no women and was led by chairman Dr. Abdullah bin Mohammed Al ash-Sheikh, who is former minister of Justice.
 He is regarded as a highly respected Islamic scholar, and its appointment is considered to be a move to reassure religious conservatives that the Majlis is being guided by Sharia in its deliberations.

-The deputy chairman in the fifth term is Dr. Bandar bin Mohammed Hamza Asad Hajar.
+The deputy chairman in the fifth term was Dr. Bandar bin Mohammed Hamza Asad Hajar.
 Assistant chairman was Abdulrahman bin Abdullah Al Barrak from February 2009 to December 2011.
 Secretary-general of the Assembly is Mohammed A. Al Ghamdi.
 Al Ghamdi, whose four-year term expired in May 2012, was replaced by Mohammed al Amr as the new secretary general of the council.